Skip to main content

 In this solution NetBox Cloud is securely delivered over an IPSEC VPN.
 You have single or dual tunnel options, and use a static route or the preferred option of BGP routing.
 Customer IP space (/24 or /25) is assigned for the VPC as this is required to host load balancers and proxies within the dedicated customer Account/VPC.

-NetBox Labs Documentation
+NetBox Cloud Documentation

 Reports are deprecated beginning with NetBox v4.0, and their functionality has been merged with custom scripts.
 While backward compatibility has been maintained, users are advised to convert legacy reports into custom scripts soon, as support for legacy reports will be removed in a future release.